 Gift aid (scholarships and grants) may be taxable to the extent that it exceeds the federally allowable costs of tuition, fees, and required books and supplies, or is dedicated to other costs, such as living expenses.
 Federal grants may be taxable if, together with other gift assistance, they exceed the allowable costs.

-Financial aid awards disburse to the student account on the first day of the semester for students whose financial aid files are complete and awarded.
+Financial aid awards disburse to the student account on the first day of the semester (Fall and Spring) and July 1 (Summer) for students whose financial aid files are complete and awarded.
 When aid from all sources exceeds the tuition and fees charged by the school, the Student Accounts Office will send a refund of any credit balance remaining on the student’s account.
 Please refer to the refunds section below for the specifics regarding this refund.